ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/setup-wizard.markdown

 # RavenDB Setup Walkthrough

-To make the setup process as fluent and painless as possible, we introduced the "Setup Wizard", a step-by-step guide to help you configure your desired level of security and easily deploy a secured cluster.
+To make the setup process as smooth as possible, we introduced the "Setup Wizard", a step-by-step guide to help you configure your desired level of security and easily deploy a secured cluster.

 You have 4 options to choose from: